TITLE 15 GAMBLING AND LIQUOR CONTROL

 (1) No rule or regulation, or amendment

-all interested persons reasonable opportunity to present written materials and
+shall allow all interested persons reasonable opportunity to present written

-may hold more than one hearing on proposed rules and may hold hearings at any
+commission may hold more than one hearing on proposed rules and may hold

-consisting of at least written minutes or a tape recording, shall be made of
+record, consisting of at least written minutes or a tape recording, shall be

 (2) Notice